Ahmed-Mohamedd/Schedulig-Message-Using-Twilio-And-Hangfire/README.md

 4. Build and Run:
-    Build and run the application using the following commands: dotnet build
+    Build and run the application using the following commands:
+      (dotnet build,
-      dotnet run
+      dotnet run)

+5. Access the Hangfire Dashboard:
-Open your web browser and navigate to http://localhost:5000.
+Open your browser and navigate to http://localhost:<port>/hangfire.
+Here, you can view and manage scheduled jobs.

-Enter the message details and schedule the message.
+# Project Structure
+ApiController.cs:
+This class contains methods for scheduling messages Which it called by HangfireService.

+TwilioService.cs:
+The TwilioService class encapsulates the Twilio-related functionality, such as sending SMS messages or whatsApp message.

+Program.cs:
+The entry point of the application where i configure (hangfire & twilio) and allowing Dependency Injection For Both TwilioService & HangFireService.

+appsettings.json:
+Configuration file containing Twilio credentials and connection string for hangfire.

+# Contributing
+Feel free to contribute to this project by opening issues or submitting pull requests.
+Your feedback and improvements are highly appreciated!

-Built With
+# Built With
 .NET Core
 Twilio
 Hangfire

-Authors
+# Authors
-Your Name
+Ahmed Mohamed